Building at 1619 Third Avenue

-The Building at 1619 Third Avenue in Columbus, Georgia is a Victorian shotgun cottage built around 1889 which was listed on the National Register of Historic Places in 1980.
+The Building at 1619 Third Avenue in Columbus, Georgia, is a Victorian shotgun cottage.
+It was built around 1889 and was listed on the National Register of Historic Places in 1980.

-It was home to lower to middle income black workers in Columbus.
-By 1896 it was home to George W. Walls, a dyer for Eagle and Phenix Mills.
-By 1898 it was home for Mack Culver and his wife; Culver was a fireman for the Central of Georgia Railroad.
-By 1900 it was home of William Hines, another worker at Eagle and Phenix, and his wife Clara.
+It was home to lower to middle-income black workers in Columbus.
+By 1896, it was home to George W. Walls, a dyer for Eagle and Phenix Mills.
+By 1898, it was home for Mack Culver and his wife; Culver was a fireman for the Central of Georgia Railroad.
+By 1900, it was home to William Hines, another worker at Eagle and Phenix, and his wife, Clara.

 Its front porch includes some gingerbreading attached to its chamfered columns as a nod by the builder to popular styles.
 Its National Register listing was within a batch of numerous Columbus properties determined to be eligible consistent with a 1980 study of historic resources in Columbus.